 Degree Requirements and Majors

 Students must complete at least 48 credits in international development and may choose one of three majors: Development Planning & Environmental Sustainability, Human Security or Nongovernmental Organizations & Civil Society.
-Students may also pursue a minor in any of these fields, or in any of the following fields offered by GSPIA’s other degree programs: Energy & Environment, Civil Security & Disaster Management, International Political Economy, Public and Nonprofit Management, Policy Research and Analysis, Security and Intelligence Studies, and Urban and Regional Affairs.
+Students may also pursue a minor in any of these fields, or in any of the following fields offered by GSPIA’s other degree programs: Civil Security & Disaster Management, Energy and Environment, International Political Economy, Public and Nonprofit Management, Policy Research and Analysis, Security and Intelligence Studies, and Urban and Regional Affairs.

 Joint Degree Options